-Dr. Lowry joined the Children's National faculty in 2013.
+Dr. Lowry joined the Children's National faculty in 2013 as an attending in the Cardiac Intensive Care Unit.
 He received undergraduate degree at Murray State University and his medical degree from the Emory University School of Medicine and completed his residency and cardiology fellowship at Texas Children's Hospital.
 Dr. Lowry subsequently completed a year of advanced training in cardiac critical care at the Lucille Packard Children's Hospital - Stanford University.
-Dr. Lowry's research interested include cardiopulmonary resuscitation in cardiac patients.
+Dr. Lowry's research interests include cardiopulmonary resuscitation in cardiac patients.